 - Nervous System – There have been very rare reports of some patients developing disorders that affect the nervous system (multiple sclerosis, seizures, or inflammation of the nerves of the eye) while taking Renflexis.
 Fortunately, these reports are exceedingly rare.

 - Heart – Patients should inform their doctor if they have congestive heart failure as Renflexis may make it worse.

-- Malignancy – Renflexis has been associated with a small increased risk of developing cancer (<1%).
+- Malignancy – When used for long periods of time, Renflexis may be associated with a small increased risk of cancer, however, the data is not entirely clear.

 Patients who should NOT be taking Renflexis or other brands of infliximab include:

-- Patients who have had a previous serious allergic reaction to Renflexis
+- Anyone who has had a previous serious allergic reaction to Renflexis

 - Possibly patients who have cancer or have had a past history of certain cancers

 - Patients who have Lupus or multiple sclerosis